MaxtBIT/HyperReconNet/data/readme.txt

 A Few Descriptions of Datasets
 ==============================================================================
 1. How to make datasets?
-For training, trainsets and validsets are gained from the same data in a ratio of four to one.
-First, read the complete images from .mat files and normalize them to [0, 1].
+For training, trainsets and validsets are derived from the same data in a ratio of four to one.
+First, read the complete images from .mat files and normalize them to 0-1.
 Then, obtain the patches according to a given stride and save them in HDF5 files.
 Note that, each .h5 file should be in the same length and the patches should be shuffled.
-For testing, the stride used for obtaining patches is half of the patch size.
+For testing, the stride used for obtaining patches is equal to half of the patch size.
 That is, half of the adjacent patches are overlapped.
-When interfacing the model, the overlapping area shoud be averaged.
+When interfacing the model, the overlapping areas shoud be averaged.
 Afterwards, the stitched images are used to calculate the performance metrics.
 ==============================================================================
 2. How to adjust settings in "utils.py"?
 First, select the "mode".
 "Baseline" corresponds to a constant mask and "Optim" corresponds to a learnable one.